What Is the Prognosis of Alcoholism?

 - Remaining alcohol-free is a very difficult task for most people with alcohol use disorder.
-Individuals who do not seek help after detoxification may have a high relapse rate.
+Individuals who do not seek help after detoxification tend to have a high relapse rate.

-- Four key factors may influence relapse rate:
+- Four key factors may increase the relapse rate:

 - Less education about addiction and ways to resist urges to relapse

 - More extensive history of cravings and other withdrawal symptoms

 - More frequent consumption of alcohol prior to treatment

 - If a person continues to drink excessively after numerous or ongoing treatments, their prognosis is very poor.
 Persistent heavy drinkers will often succumb to the effects of alcohol.